olligobber/LocalNonogram/README.md

 ## Dependencies

 Dependencies are kept minimal.
 Common bash utilities such as `make`, `sort`, `uniq`, and more are used.
-Also, `ghc` is used to compile haskell code.
-GHC version 9.4.7 was used, though other versions will probably work fine.
+Also, `cabal` is used to compile haskell code.
+The cabal config file `SolvableNonogram.cabal` specifies versions of cabal and any libraries used.

 ## Building